Tufts 1+4 Frequently Asked Questions

-Most placement sites will be closed over local holidays, giving Fellows the opportunity to experience local customs and celebrations.
+Most placement sites are closed over local holidays, giving fellows the opportunity to experience local customs and celebrations.
 Over the winter holidays, many placements close for a week or more.
-During this time, international Fellows are encouraged to spend time with their host families and to further explore their host community.
+During this time, fellows are encouraged to spend time with their host families and to further explore their host community.
 Fellows may also pursue independent travel during this time.
 Global Citizen Year Fellows in Brazil and India do not have the option to return home over the holiday break.
-We support this policy, and strongly encourage all Fellows to continue their immersive experience for the duration of the bridge year; however Fellows in Ecuador and Nicaragua may submit a written request to return home over the holidays should they have specific circumstances that support this decision.
+We support this policy, and strongly encourage all fellows to continue their immersive experience for the duration of the bridge year; however fellows in Ecuador and Uruguay may submit a written request to return home over the holidays should they have specific circumstances that support this decision.

 Will there be an orientation?

 Yes.
-All Fellows will come to Tufts for an on-campus orientation before the beginning of their service year.
-The orientation will provide an opportunity for team building, growing a supportive network of Fellows that will be sustained through virtual connections.
+All Tufts 1+4 Fellows come to Tufts for an on-campus orientation before the beginning of their service year.
+The orientation will provide an opportunity for team building, growing a supportive network of fellows that will be sustained through virtual connections.
 Fellows will be introduced to the core Tufts values of civic engagement, including cultural humility, respect for community assets, and strategies for successful collaboration.
 The orientation will also cover logistic issues such as personal safety and well-being and conduct expectations.

-Each placement site will also hold its own orientation as well; for international sites, this will include language classes and an introduction to the cultural norms and heritage of that site.
-Tufts 1+4 City Year Fellows will attend City Year’s Basic Training Academy where they will prepare for the year ahead, and learn about City Year’s mission, culture, and values.
+Each placement site will also hold its own orientation as well which will include language classes and an introduction to the cultural norms and heritage of that site.

 How does the Tufts 1+4 experience continue after the year of service?

-During the fall of their first semester as Tufts students, Fellows will participate in a weekend retreat where they will reflect upon their experiences and the transition to college.
-Regular meetings, workshops, academic opportunities, and other events will equip participants to build on their service year and become campus leaders and continue their connection to the 1+4 community.
+During the fall of their first semester as Tufts students, fellows will participate in a weekend retreat where they will reflect upon their experiences and the transition to college.
+Regular meetings, workshops, social gatherings and other events will equip participants to build on their service year, become campus leaders and continue their connection to the 1+4 community.

 What academic credit is available?

-During their service, Bridge-Year Fellows will be enrolled in a for-credit, Tufts University blended learning course designed to integrate their service with academics, and facilitate reflection upon their experiences.
+During their service, Tufts 1+4 Fellows will be enrolled in a for-credit, Tufts University blended learning English course designed to integrate their service with academics and facilitate reflection upon their experiences.